BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

         external: true
     ```

-2. If you plan to self-host the LAMP dashboard, please add the service below to your modified stack file as well:
+2. If you plan to self-host the LAMP dashboard, please add the service below to your modified stack file as well (be sure to replace `dashboard.example.com` with your domain):

     ```yaml
     version: '3.7'
     services:
       dashboard:
-        image: ghcr.io/bidmcdigitalpsychiatry/lamp-dashboard:2023
+        image: ghcr.io/bidmcdigitalpsychiatry/lamp-dashboard:2024
         logging:
             driver: "json-file"
             options: